IntianDayor/login-dashboard-project/README.md

 Migrated the entire project to Laragon for a more stable local development experience.
 Laragon's cleaner Apache + MySQL setup resolved the issues encountered in XAMPP and allowed development to continue smoothly.

 **Phase 3 — Learning Docker**
 With the project working locally on Laragon, began learning Docker from scratch.
-Wrote a `Dockerfile` line by line to understand every instruction, then set up `docker-compose` to run PHP and MySQL together in containers — replicating the production environment locally.
+Wrote a `Dockerfile` line by line to understand every instruction, then set up `docker-compose` to run PHP and MySQL together in containers, replicating the production environment locally.

 **Phase 4 — Deployment to Railway**
 Deployed the containerized app to Railway with a managed MySQL database.
 Encountered and resolved several real-world deployment issues along the way: